omonimus1/blog-jade-rubick/content/posts/2021-07-19--creating-a-hiring-strategy/index.md

 * We’ll pay really well for you to work your ass off, and in return you get a chance to work at a scale you won’t otherwise (Amazon today).
 * We won’t pay you the most, but you’ll get to spend time each week working on open source software (a local software consultancy my friend ran for a while).

+## What your company looks like without a strategy

 In practice, when you haven’t done the work to articulate why someone should work there, your hiring strategy looks like this:

 * Work super hard at a stressful startup for low pay and equity that is probably worthless.

+## Developing your strategy

 This step is to create your hiring strategy.
 Ask yourself, how are you going to stand out as a place people will want to work?
 Like any strategy, you should consider what your unique strengths and weaknesses are.

+## Areas to flex in a strategy

 Some dimensions you can flex or emphasize to attract candidates: